robertrosenbusch/gfx803_rocm61_pt24/README.md

 # ROCm 6.1.3, PyTorch 2.4, Torchvision 0.19 with AMD GFX803 aka AMD Polaris aka AMD RX570/RX580/RX590

 This repo provides a docker buildfile based on the original ROCm-Dockerimage to compile PyTorch and Torchvision for the [AMD RX570/RX580/RX590](https://en.wikipedia.org/wiki/Radeon_500_series) generation.
 PyTorch, Torchvision _and_ rocblas are not compiled to use the GPU-Polaris generation in the original PIP repository.
 And of course not compiled too in the official ROCm-PyTorch Dockerfile.
 However, if Polaris 20/21 GPU support is to be used in ComfyUI, there is no way around newly compiled pyTorch and Torvision whl/wheel python files.
-And in rOCM 6.X you have to recompile rocblas too.
+And in rOCM 6.X you have to recompile rocBLAS-Library too.
 That what this Docker Buildfile will do for you.

 ## ROCm-6.1.3 in a Dockerfile